stackbit-projects/maroon-whale-91f25/src/pages/about.md

 >I’ve had the good fortune of an upbringing in one of the best neighborhoods.
 It is my turn to give back. <cite>Ananya Agas</cite>

 Since then, Angels in Denim has had one successful donation drive and continues to work on future projects to help the community.
-Ananya and her team hope to give back to the xommunity in these difficult times and provide a sense of safety and reassurance.
+Ananya and her team hope to give back to the community in these difficult times and provide a sense of safety and reassurance.